mongodb/specifications/source/client-side-encryption/tests/README.rst

       {
          "region": "us-east-1",
          "key": "arn:aws:kms:us-east-1:579766882180:key/89fcc2c4-08b0-4bd9-9f25-e30687b580d0",
-         "endpoint": "mongodb://127.0.0.1:8000",
+         "endpoint": "127.0.0.1:8001",
       }

-   Expect this to fail with an exception with a message containing the string: "SANs".
-The full error message should make a reference to "localhost" not being contained within the list of IP SANs, or server alternative names.
+   Expect this to fail with an exception with a message referencing an incorrect or unexpected host.
+This message will be language dependent.